prometheus/docs/content/docs/operating/configuration.md

 ### DNS-SD configurations `<dns_sd_config>`

-A DNS-SD configuration allows specifying a set of DNS record names which are periodically queried to discover a list of targets (host-port pairs).
+A DNS-SD configuration allows specifying a set of DNS `A`, `AAAA`, or `SRV` record names which are periodically queried to discover a list of targets (host-port pairs).
 The DNS servers to be contacted are read from `/etc/resolv.conf`.

-During the [relabeling phase](#target-relabeling-relabel_config), the meta label `__meta_dns_srv_name` is available on each target and is set to the SRV record name that produced the discovered target.
+During the [relabeling phase](#target-relabeling-relabel_config), the meta label `__meta_dns_name` is available on each target and is set to the DNS record name that produced the discovered target.

 ```
-# A list of DNS SRV record names to be queried.
+# A list of DNS record names to be queried.
 names:
   [ - <record_name> ]